TheAlan404/Netherite.Nbt/README.txt

 LibNbt2012 is based on Erik Davidson's (aphistic's) original LibNbt library, rewritten by Matvei Stefarov (fragmer) for improved performance, ease of use, and reliability.

+Note that LibNbt.Test.dll and nunit.framework.dll do NOT need to be bundled with applications that use LibNbt2012; they are only used for testing.

 ==== FEATURES =================================================================